The Twenty-Five Million Dollar Man on working with a master director...and Brett Ratner

 It is, man.
 Traveling--even to Los Angeles--it was big...
 When I went out there with my country accent, people would laugh at the way I talk.
 They'd be like, "Say 'orange' again."
 I'd be like, "'Orange.'
 What?"
 Now, going around the world, it's such a great experience, I feel so blessed, because I get to see the world.
 I get a broad perspective of the world, and we've got so much here in America--and in Africa, there are places with no clean water, places with no schools, no hospitals.
 That really took me by surprise--well, educated me a lot.
 I would say in the last six years I've been doing a lot of educating myself about what's been going on in the world...
 Yeah, I just enjoy traveling, because that's how I educate myself, and there's nothing better than traveling to a place [to learn] about it.

-still do stand-up--how do your stand-up routines translate into your
+You still do stand-up--how do your stand-up routines translate into your film roles?

 It's a lot, man.
 It helps you with your timing, it helps you with everything.
 It's like golf--I tell people that stand-up's like golf: you gotta do it every day to get it down--or at least three times a week to get it down.
 But it helps me a lot with my timing, because on set, you don't have a crowd laughing right after a joke--on stage, they laugh right after a joke, you know if it's funny or if it's not funny.
 On stage, you gotta know your timing, you gotta feel it.
 "Well, that could work, I think that'd be funny, people get that."
 So it's a whole other thing, it helps you a lot.